At the Department of Mechanical Engineering, we want to recognise the hard work and achievement of our undergraduate students.

 Students joining us directly in year 2, may also be eligible.
 Please contact email@example.com to discuss in more detail.

-We are offering a number of scholarship awards to international, undergraduate students with established and continued academic excellence.
+We are offering a number of scholarship awards to overseas, undergraduate students with established and continued academic excellence.

 To be eligible for an Excellence Scholarship you must: